greatscottgadgets/luna/docs/intro.rst

 Some things you'll be able to use LUNA for in the future:

-- **Man-in-the-middle'ing USB communications.** The LUNA toolkit will be able to act as a *USB proxy*, transparently modifying USB data as it flows between a host and a device.
+- **Man-in-the-middle'ing USB communications.** LUNA will be able to act as a *USB proxy*, transparently modifying USB data as it flows between a host and a device.
-- **USB reverse engineering and security research.** The LUNA toolkit will serve as an ideal backend for tools like `Facedancer <https://github.com/usb-tools/facedancer>`__; allowing easily emulation and rapid prototyping of compliant and non-compliant USB devices.
+- **USB reverse engineering and security research.** LUNA will serve as an ideal backend for tools like `Facedancer <https://github.com/usb-tools/facedancer>`__; allowing easy  emulation and rapid prototyping of compliant and non-compliant USB devices.

-More detail on these features is covered in `the source <https://github.com/greatscottgadgets/luna>`__, and in the remainder of this documentation.
+More details on these features are covered in `the source <https://github.com/greatscottgadgets/luna>`__, and in the remainder of this documentation.